azelezniak/vfd_wiki/Vfd_User_guide.md

 enabled  or  disabled  and  thus only one field is necessary.
-When this field is set to <code> true, </code> and  array  of VLAN  IDs  contains single ID, VLAN tag  will be stripped  on inbound and VLAN ID vlue will be placed into RX descriptor.
-On transmittion the same value will be inserted.
+When this field is set to <code> true, </code> and  array  of VLAN  IDs  contains single ID, VLAN tag  will be stripped  on inbound and VLAN ID value will be placed into RX descriptor.
+On transmission the same value will be inserted.
 If array of VLAN IDs contains more than one ID, VLAN tags will be stripped and values will be placed into RX descriptor.
-During transmittion NIC will insert VLAN tag values from packet's TX descriptor, thus application requires to place proper value into TX descriptor and set appropriate flags.
-If VLAN ID in the TX descriptod doesn't match those configured in the VLAN array, packet with wrong VLAN ID will be dropped and <code> spoofed
+During transmission NIC will insert VLAN tag values from packet's TX descriptor, thus application requires to place proper value into TX descriptor and set appropriate flags.
+If VLAN ID in the TX descriptor doesn't match those configured in the VLAN array, packet with wrong VLAN ID will be dropped and <code> spoofed
 </code> counter will be incremented.